Josias-official/Supervised_learning/README.md

 # Supervised_learning
-this a project completed about supervised learning
+this a project completed about simple linear regression with somes examples demonstrated